 When capturing a keyframe, the following properties are captured:

 Additional layer properties for voxel layers (scenes only)

 You can interact with keyframes in the keyframe gallery in the Animation Timeline pane or use the keyframe list in the Edit group on the Animation tab.
 You can use the selected keyframe to navigate, update timing, or set additional editing options.

 Available animation settings

 A map can contain multiple animations.
 All of a map's animations are listed in the Manage group as a way to set the active animation.
 The active animation is the one you are currently authoring, editing, duplicating, removing, or exporting.
-You can insert a new animation into your map or scene as either a new, empty animation or a duplicate of an existing animation.
-The list of animations can be alphabetically sorted in ascending or descending order or by the order they were added to the map.
+You can insert an animation into your map or scene as either a new, empty animation or a duplicate of an existing animation.
+The list of animations can be alphabetically sorted in ascending or descending order or by the order in which they were added to the map.

 Animation timeline and properties

 There are two panes for creating and editing an animation: the Animation Timeline pane and the Animation Properties pane.
 Both panes are accessed from the Animation tab.
 By default, the Animation Timeline pane is opened when a new animation is added to a map or scene.